 Introduction

-Literature reviews in medical databases often result in an enormous volume of results (1).
+Literature reviews in the medical databases often result in an enormous volume of results (1).
 A large output of medical literature coming out every year (2).
 With the ever increasing load of scientific literature (more than 12,000 new articles added every week to the MEDLINE database); keeping abreast of the current literature can be difficult (3).
-The objective of medical literature is to provide unbiased, accurate medical information, backed by strong scientific evidence that could aid and enhance patient care (2).
+The main objective of medical literature is to provide unbiased and accurate medical information supported by strong scientific evidence that could aid and enhance patient care (2).

 Experimental studies such as randomized controlled trial (RCT) are placed at the highest level of evidence (4).
 Whenever a trial is conducted, there are three possible statements for the results: findings are correct (truth), represents random variation (chance) or they are influenced by systematic error (bias) (5).
 Studies have shown that bias can obscure up to 60% of the real effect of a healthcare intervention.
 A mounting body of empirical evidence shows that ‘biased results from poorly designed and reported trials can mislead decision-making in healthcare at all levels (6).

-Therefore, critical appraisal of the quality of clinical research helps to separate what is significant from what is not (1).
-Critical appraisal is the process of carefully and systematically examining research to judge its trustworthiness, and its value and relevance in a particular context (7).
-Critical appraisal allows to reduce overloaded information by eliminating irrelevant or weak studies, identify the most relevant articles, distinguish evidence from belief, assumptions and misreporting, assess the validity of the study, assess the usefulness and clinical applicability of the study and recognize any potential for bias (1).
-Critical appraisal of scientific literature is an important skill to be mastered not just by academic medical professionals but also by those involved in clinical practice.
+Therefore, critical appraisal of the quality of clinical research helps distinguish what is significant and what is significant from what is not (1).
+Critical appraisal is the process of carefully and systematically examining a study to judge its trustworthiness, value, and relevance in a particular context (7).
+Critical appraisal allows the researchers to reduce overloaded information by eliminating irrelevant or weak studies, identify the most relevant articles, distinguish evidence from belief, assumptions, and misreporting, assess the validity of the study, assess the usefulness and clinical applicability of the study, and recognize any potential for bias (1).
+Critical appraisal of scientific literature is an important skill to be mastered not only by the academic medical professionals, but also by those involved in clinical practice.
 Before incorporating changes in the management of patients, a thorough evaluation of the current or published literature is a necessary step in practicing evidence-based medicine (2).

-Critical appraisals are used in evidence-based healthcare training to assist clinical decision-making, and are increasingly used in evidence-based social care and education ministration (8).
+Critical appraisal is used in evidence-based healthcare training to assist clinical decision-making.
+It is also increasingly employed in the evidence-based social care and education ministration (8).

-The education in medical ethics has become increasingly important in recent years.
-In this context, the use of technology raises issues of ethics and human rights (9).
-Despite broad agreement on the importance of teaching medical ethics, there is no consensus about the specific goals of medical ethics education, the essential knowledge and skills learners should acquire, the best methodologies and processes for instruction, and the optimal strategies for assessment.(10-13).
-Giubilini, et al (2016) described three main challenges for medical ethics education: counteracting the bad effects of the "hidden curriculum," teaching students how to apply ethical knowledge and critical thinking to real cases in clinical practice, and shaping future doctors' right character through ethics education (14).
-Megregian (2016) found that there is considerable variation in ethics education in terms of content, format, and evaluation among accredited midwifery education programs in the United States (15).
-Other qualitative study shows weaknesses and challenges in medical ethics curriculum under five themes: comprehensiveness of goals, composing organization, proportion of content, active teaching method, and comprehensive system of evaluation (16).
+The education in medical ethics has become exceedingly important in recent years.
+In this context, the use of technology raises the issues of ethics and human rights (9).
+Despite the broad agreement on the importance of teaching medical ethics, there is no consensus about the specific goals of medical ethics education, the essential knowledge and skills learners should acquire, the best methodologies and processes for instruction, and the optimal strategies for assessment.(10-13).
+Giubilini et al. (2016) described three main challenges for medical ethics education: counteracting the bad effects of the "hidden curriculum," teaching students how to apply ethical knowledge and critical thinking to real cases in clinical practice, and shaping future doctors' right character through ethics education (14).
+Megregian (2016) found that there was a considerable variation in ethics education in terms of content, format, and evaluation among accredited midwifery education programs in the United States (15).
+Other qualitative studies showed weaknesses and challenges in medical ethics curriculum under five themes: comprehensiveness of goals, composing organization, proportion of content, active teaching method, and comprehensive system of evaluation (16).

-Despite the availability of a lot of argument-based literature about ethics education, there still is much debate concerning about the best evidence to teach ethics, so this study aimed to critically evaluation the quality of published experimental and quasi-experimental studies on the impact of different approaches to medical ethics education.
+Despite the availability of argument-based literature about ethics education, concerning about the best evidence to teach ethics is still debated.
+Therefore, this study aimed to conduct a critical evaluation on the quality of published experimental and quasi-experimental studies on the impact of different approaches to medical ethics education.

 Methods